 Recreational vehicle owners are noted for the pride they take in the appearance of their units.

-Proper maintenance will do more than keep your Coachmen mini motor home looking nice: it can help ensure trouble-free operation and maximum efficiency of the various components and appliances.
-Failure to properly maintain the vehicle or its components also may constitute a breach of your warranty obligations.
-Negligence, misuse or installation of unauthorized equipment could affect the operation of your unit and may void your warranty.
+Proper maintenance will do more than keep your Coachmen mini motor home looking nice, however.
+It can help ensure trouble-free operation and maximum efficiency of the various appliances and components.
+Failure to properly maintain the vehicle or its components also may constitute a breach in your warranty obligations.
 See the various manufacturer's manuals for specific maintenance instructions.